Gourds, Greenhouse Gas, and a Honda Accord’s Worth of Scraps

 And since we’re talking about that cycle, here’s your gentle reminder to eat and compost your pumpkins.

-If you’ve ever wondered why it matters, here’s a fun fact: when organic waste like pumpkins ends up in landfills, it decomposes without oxygen and releases methane, a greenhouse gas more than 25 times more potent than carbon dioxide.
-Composting, on the other hand, keeps oxygen flowing through the pile so the microbes can do their work cleanly and efficiently.
-It’s one of the simplest, most tangible ways to fight climate change from your own kitchen counter.
+Composting, on the other hand, keeps oxygen flowing through the pile so the microbes can do their work.
+It’s one of the simplest, most tangible ways to fight climate change from a smaller scale.

-More than one billion pounds of pumpkins end up in U.S. landfills each year after Halloween, according to the Department of Energy.
-Let’s make sure ours don’t.
+More than one billion pounds of pumpkins end up in U.S. landfills each year after Halloween, according to the Department of Energy (AP News October 2025).
+Let’s make sure ours don’t!

 Photo by Justin Moore